 Regarding the service project essay, think about the programs and places and organizations you're already involved with at UTRGV.
 Think about how you're already of service to them, and expand on how those acts of service can intersect with your experience with the Gilman scholarship and with studying abroad.

 I serve as vice president of WISP, Women in STEM Programs.
 We host weekly virtual "study halls" with task timers and chill tunes and offer an inclusive space for students involved in science at UTRGV.
-For more information, contact me at kristen.hallas01@utrgv.edu
+We also have meetups to do arts and crafts and just vibe.
+We have painted windows and benches at UTRGV too :) for more information, contact me by email or you can follow the organization @wisp.utrgv on Instagram.